-Oglethorpe offers services and programs to support students’ academic and intellectual engagement, that help students take full advantage of the curriculum and explore educational and intellectual opportunities while learning and practicing what they learn.
+Oglethorpe offers academic services and programs to support students’ academic and intellectual engagement, help them achieve their educational goals, and ensure they thrive and succeed.

 Office of the Provost

-The Provost and Vice President of Academic Affairs is the chief academic officer of the university, charged with oversight of all academic programs.
-The provost’s office supervises all academic functions, including academic divisions, the Core curriculum, university library, registrar’s office, Center for Student Success, and the Oglethorpe University Museum of Art.
+The Provost and Vice President for Academic Affairs is the chief academic officer of the university, charged with oversight of all academic programs.
+Located in Lupton Hall, the provost’s office supervises all academic affairs, including academic divisions, the Hammack School of Business, the Core curriculum, Philip Weltner Library, registrar’s office, the Center for Student Success, and the Oglethorpe University Museum of Art.
+Dr. Kathryn McClymond has served as Provost and Vice President for Academic Affairs since 2021.

 Enrollment Services at “The HUB”